-- In an early set of papers, Gill discussed the problem of generating a new set of probabilities from a given set of probabilities [8, 9].
-He focused on synthesizing a sequential state machine to generate the required probabilities. - In recent work, the proponents of PCMOS discussed the problem of synthesizing combinational logic to generate probability values [7].
+- In an early set of papers, Gill discussed the problem of generating a new set of probabilities from a given set of probabilities [4, 5].
+He focused on synthesizing a sequential state machine to generate the required probabilities. - In recent work, the proponents of PCMOS discussed the problem of synthesizing combinational logic to generate probability values [2].
 These authors suggest a tree-based circuit.
 Their objective is to realize a set of required probabilities with minimal additional logic.
-This is positioned as future work; no details are given. - Wilhelm and Bruck [10] proposed a general method for synthesizing switching circuits to achieve a desired probability.
+This is positioned as future work; no details are given. - Wilhelm and Bruck [11] proposed a general method for synthesizing switching circuits to achieve a desired probability.
 Their designs consist of relay switches that are open or closed with specified probabilities.
 They proposed an algorithm that generates circuits of optimal size for any binary fraction.

 In contrast to Gill's work and Wilhelm and Bruck's work, we focus on combinational circuits built with logic gates.
 Our approach dovetails nicely with the circuit-level PCMOS constructs.
-It is complementary and orthogonal to the switch-based approach of Wilhelm and Bruck.
-Note that Wilhelm and Bruck assume that the probabilities in the given set S can be duplicated.
-We also consider the case where they cannot.
-Also, our scheme can generate arbitrary decimal probabilities, whereas the method of Wilhelm and Bruck only generates binary fractions.
+It is complementary and orthogonal to the switchbased approach of Wilhelm and Bruck.
+Our scheme can generate arbitrary decimal probabilities, whereas the method of Wilhelm and Bruck only generates binary fractions.